tonTux/ProductivityTracker/v1/v1.1/readme.md

 # Version 1.1
 ## fixes:
-* found a bug that prevents the database from saving when the terminal is closed.\
+* Found a bug that prevents the database from saving when the terminal is closed.
 ## new features
-* now prints current activity.
+* Now prints current activity.